theotime-me/jonas/README.md

 # __Jonas__ assistant
 *Imagine Internet at home, instantly available.*

 Hi guys !
 Welcome on the Github page of the Nitro assistant project !
 Here you could find the source code of this one.
 Obviously you can modify this code into your configuration.
-However, you may not publish this code without contact us (theotimef.pro@gmail.com) to add your change(s) to the official Nitro version if it's of interest.
+However, you may not publish this code without contact me (theotimef.pro@gmail.com) to add your change(s) to the official Nitro version if it's of interest.
 If you're here just to see how works your favourite, free, fast and awesome home assistant: you can explore the code which is fully commented to help you understand !

 <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">
   <img src="https://licensebuttons.net/l/by-nc-nd/4.0/88x31.png" style="float: left;">